sophiasharif/CS111/lab3/lab3/README.md

 # Hash Hash Hash

-In this lab, we create two different implementations of hash tables.
-The first version uses a global mutex; it is thread safe but performance is worse than the unparellized version because the lock add overhead but does not allow for any operations to happen concurrently.
-Version 2 builds on the foundational concepts of `hash_table_v1` and introduces improved synchronization mechanisms to enhance efficiency and scalability in multithreaded environments.
+In this lab, we explore two implementations of hash tables optimized for multithreaded environments.
+The first version (`hash_table_v1`) employs a global mutex for thread safety, but at the cost of performance.
+The second version (`hash_table_v2`) builds upon v1 and introduces fine-grained locking to improve efficiency and scalability.

 ## Building